 PNO’s Ron Weerdmeester presented the INSPIRE project and the four archetypes that were selected: Decentralised or Modular Production, Mass Customisation, Servitisation, and Reuse & Sustainability.

 How to create development paths: brainstorming session

 The second part the workshop was dedicated to the definition of development paths for the identified trends and on the uncertainty factors for a path.
 Some important factors to be taken into account: time horizon, i.e. 2030; possible developments of a descriptor (positive, neutral and/or negative), naming the alternatives, and quality criteria for the future projections, i.e. plausibility, dissimilarity, completeness, relevance and information content.
-This information was useful for the three groups which discussed on three different trends: digital economy, future payments and environmental resource management.
-The participants were divided in 3 groups and each group worked on one group of trends.
+This information was useful for the three groups which discussed three different trends: digital economy, future payments and environmental resource management.
+The participants were divided into 3 groups and each group worked on one group of trends.
 In particular, the selected trends were:

 - Digital economy